FaniD/SecureWilly/README.md

 0. Make sure you have installed all the required packages listed in Requirements.txt
 1. Copy directory "Parser" under the path on your host where Dockerfiles/docker compose file of your docker project exist.
 2. Make sure that you have knowledge about the input that SecureWilly will require when you run it.
+You can either give your input interactively or in a file - in directory Parser you can see an input_sample.
 The requirements of the input are given below:

   I. The number of services that need a profile for your project.
 A service is defined by a docker image, either it is built by Dockerfile or uses an existing image, with or without docker-compose file.